jnunemaker/cassanity/README.md

 # Cassanity [![Build Status](https://secure.travis-ci.org/jnunemaker/cassanity.png?branch=master)](http://travis-ci.org/jnunemaker/cassanity)

-Layer of goodness on top of cassandra-cql so you do not have to write CQL strings all over the place.
+Layer of goodness on top of the [Cassandra Ruby Driver](https://github.com/datastax/ruby-driver) so you do not have to write CQL strings all over the place.

 ## Installation